wez/govee2mqtt/CONFIG.md

 |`--govee-password`|`GOVEE_PASSWORD`|`govee_password`|The password you registered for your govee account|
 |`--api-key`|`GOVEE_API_KEY`|`govee_api_key`|The API key you requested from Govee support|

+*Concerned about sharing your credentials?
+See [Privacy](PRIVACY.md) for information about how data is used and retained by `govee2mqtt`*

 ## LAN API Control

 A number of Govee's devices support a local control protocol that doesn't require